 The SPLASH 2018 Programming Languages Mentoring Workshop is aimed at advanced undergraduates and first year graduate students.
 The workshop aims to attract students to research careers in programming languages and software engineering, to de-mystify the graduate school experience, and to offer first-hand perspectives on graduate study from recent Ph.D. graduates, young scholars, and senior researchers.
 Applicants from groups underrepresented in computing are especially welcome.

-- What are the differences/tradeoffs between a research career in industry, academia, government?
+- What are the differences between a research career in industry and in academia?

 To ensure that students can benefit from the entire, full-day program, this workshop is not open, (i.e., you can not decide on your own to attend).
 All students who are interested in attending must apply to do so — and will also be eligible to receive travel support to attend the workshop.